percona/everest-doc/docs/install/installEverest.md

             Optimized OS from Google   6.1.100+         containerd://1.7.19
             ```

         4. To launch the Percona Everest UI and create your first database cluster, go to the IP address/port found in steps 2 and 3.
-In this example, the external IP address is [http://34.175.155.135:32349](http://34.175.155.135:32349).
+In this example, the external IP address used is [http://34.175.155.135:32349](http://34.175.155.135:32349).
+Nevertheless, you have the option to use any node IP specified in the above steps.

     === "Port Forwarding"
         Run the following command to use `Kubectl port-forwarding` for connecting to Everest without exposing the service: